ieg-dhr/DigiKAR/docs/links.md

 ## Prototype

-The prototype for visualizations on mobility and sovereign rights in the Holy Roman Empire is work in progress and frequently updated.
+The prototype for visualizations on mobility and rights and right holders in the Holy Roman Empire is work in progress and frequently updated.

 <Button link="https://digikar.geohistoricaldata.org/" label="Go to the prototype"/>